Originating in Leeds

 Samson Fox and the corrugated flue

-Samson Fox was born in Bowling, Bradford in 1838 and is the great-grandfather of actor Edward Fox OBE.
-His family moved to Leeds shortly afterwards where Samson Fox and his father worked in a textile mill.
-At the age of fifteen he was apprenticed to Smith, Beacock and Tannett, iron founders and tool makers where he eventually became foreman.
+Samson Fox was born in Bowling, Bradford in 1838.
+His family moved to Leeds shortly afterwards, where Samson and his father worked in a textile mill.
+At the age of 15, Samson he was apprenticed to Smith, Beacock and Tannett, iron founders and tool makers, where he eventually became foreman.

 Fox also applied his innovative mind to rail cars and set up the Fox Pressed Steel Equipment Co near Chicago in the US.
 After a slow start his weight saving trucks created a great impact.

 In September 2011 the popular BBC TV series 'Who Do You Think You Are?' (which helps celebrities trace their family histories) featured Samson Fox in an episode focusing on his great-great-great granddaughter, the actress Emilia Fox.
-Emilia was filmed visiting Leeds Industrial Museum at Armley Mills where curator of engineering Neil Dowlan showed her her ancestor's famous corrugated firebox marine boiler.
+Emilia was filmed visiting Leeds Industrial Museum at Armley Mills, where curator of engineering Neil Dowlan revealed her ancestor's famous corrugated firebox marine boiler.